-The Monterey Bay National Marine Sanctuary covers 350 miles of California coastline from San Francisco to Cambria.
+The Monterey Bay National Marine Sanctuary includes San Simeon and covers 350 miles of California coastline from San Francisco to Cambria.
 It is the largest of the 13 national marine sanctuaries in the U.S. under the jurisdiction of the National Oceanic and Atmospheric Administration (NOAA).

 The Compass Monument

 The compass monument was designed by Leslie Stone Associates of Sausalito, CA and requisitioned in 2000 to add a greater Sanctuary presence to the southern region.
-At that time there was concern from the community that people were unaware that they were beside the largest marine sanctuary in the continental United States.
+At that time there was concern from the community that visitors were unaware that they were in the largest marine sanctuary in the continental United States.

 Whatever season you choose to visit the Sanctuary, please take time to enjoy this unique and special place.

-Northern Elephant Seal pupping and breeding starts in January and goes into March at Ano Nuevo near San Francisco and locally here at Piedras Blancas near the Lighthouse.
+Northern Elephant Seal pupping and breeding start in January and goes into March at Ano Nuevo near San Francisco and locally at Piedras Blancas near the Lighthouse.
 Weaned pups remain at these sites until May, but there are usually small groups of these seals on the beach year round.

 Strong winds make this the best season for windsurfing and sailing.
 This is also a great time for wildflower viewing on the coastal bluffs.